eurostat/eurostatRTool/README.md

 ## Further help and documentation

-For general help with the eurostatRTool you should look into the package’s documentation, which is available by checking the individual function documentation (`?function_name`) and also via the vignettes.
+For general help with the eurostatRTool, you should look into the [Wiki page for this project](https://github.com/eurostat/eurostatRTool/wiki) or the package’s documentation, which is available by checking the individual function documentation (`?function_name`) and also via the vignettes.

-Following the guidelines contained in the vignettes you will learn how to build and maintain a customised dashboard for your organisation.

-These are the available vignettes for the eurostatRTool package:

-- Demonstration dashboards showing the functionalities of the tool (`Demonstration-dashboards-showing-the-functionalities-of-the-tool`)
-- General workflow for building and maintaining a customised dashboard for your organisation (`General-workflow-for-building-and-maintaining-your-dashboard`)
-- Setup an renv environment for managing the package dependencies (`Setup-a-renv-environment-for-managing-the-package-dependencies`)

-We recommend you to start from the `Demonstration-dashboards-showing-the-functionalities-of-the-tool` vignette, which allows you to generate two general sample dashboards, and then follow with the `General-workflow-for-building-and-maintaining-your-dashboard` vignette, where you will find guidance to build and maintain your own customised dashboard.

-By running the code below, you will be redirected to a page in your browser displaying the list of vignettes for the eurostatRtool package.
+After installing the package, by running the code below, you will be redirected to a page in your browser displaying the list of vignettes for the eurostatRtool package:
-From the list, you can choose the vignette you would like to read.
-We recommend using the `HTML` version of the vignettes, which is the more readable format.

 ``` r
 utils::browseVignettes("eurostatRTool")
 ```

 If you have any further questions, please contact us at [ESTAT-EUROINDICATORS@ec.europa.eu](mailto:ESTAT-EUROINDICATORS@ec.europa.eu).